 'Vestor will ask something in return, Wedge.'

-'He will, Leia, but maybe we have to cooperate with him now.
+'He will, Leia, but maybe we have to cooperate with him this time.
 I know what he wants.
-One of his men is missing for more than two month.
-He left a young lieutenant to help Darth Golluth with his broken communciation system, but afterwards he hasn't heard anything of him.
-He asked me to land some of stormtroopers on the planet surface.
-According to the Supreme Chancellor's orders I told him to wait until the Tychorion had arrived.
+One of his men is missing for almost two month.
+He left a young major to help Darth Golluth with his broken communication system, but afterwards he hasn't heard anything of him.
+He asked me to land a shuttle on the planet surface to have a look for him.
+According to the Supreme Chancellor's orders I ordered him not to surpass my order.
+I want him to wait until the Tychorion had arrived.
 I though it would be wise to let any negotiations be done between Madine and this imperial admiral, but the situation has changed.
 Did you tell Luke about our missing friends.'

-'I can't reach him.
-Maybe you can tell him, Wedge.
+'I couldn't reach him.
+Maybe you can tell him later, Wedge.
 I'll go back to the residence now.
 I need to find a way to get to Mas'onom and leave Dalmaran to meet with the Falcon.
 I'll come back to you later.'
 Leia said.

 'I'll be on the look out, Leia.
-My men and I will prevent the Astræa from landing on Palomintar Four.'
+My men and I will prevent the Astræga from landing on Palomintar Four.'

 'Thanks, Wedge.'